strata-org/Strata-Generators/properties_bugs_found.md

 datatype T3 { Base(), MkT3 (f : int -> T3) }
 ```
 which is a legal datatype definition.
 However, `ProgramHasType` erroneously rejects the source program as violating the non-nested requirement for ADTs as it doesn't resolve type aliases.
 - **(FIXED)** Typing spec for local function declarations allows for arbitrary well-typed functions in output context.
-The rule now carries the premise `Function.ofPureFunc decl = .ok func`, which is what the executable typechecker already computed, so the declaration determines both the function and the output context. `Gaps.funcDecl_func_determined` reads the tie back out of a derivation and `Gaps.funcDecl_illTyped_rejected` refutes the counterexample below.
 Consider the following (declarative) typing rule for local function declarations (in `StatementHasType`):

 ```
   /-- Local function declaration.
 The function is non-recursive and well-typed